Credit Suisse Group AG (CS) Shares Down Despite Recent Market Volatility

 Sponsored

-During the last 5 trading sessions, CS rose by +1.31%, which changed the moving average for the period of 200-days by -54.67% in comparison to the 20-day moving average, which settled at $3.40.
-In addition, Credit Suisse Group AG saw 0.82% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CS fell by -3.82%, which changed the moving average for the period of 200-days by -56.92% in comparison to the 20-day moving average, which settled at $3.38.
+In addition, Credit Suisse Group AG saw -0.66% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CS